Masters champion Matsuyama wins by 5 shots in Japan

 British Open champion Collin Morikawa had a final-round 69 and finished 10 strokes behind Matsuyama.

-Tokyo Olympics champion Xander Schauffele shot 68 and was at even par on the tournament, Rickie Fowler had his second consecutive 71 and finished at 3-over.
+Tokyo Olympics champion Xander Schauffele shot 68 and was at even par on the tournament while Rickie Fowler had his second consecutive 71 and finished 3 over.

 “It wasn’t quite the same experience, didn’t play as well, but I enjoyed being here despite the lockdown and COVID rules," Schauffele said.
 “I saw some of my family here, which was really cool.
 I don’t get a big opportunity to see them, so that was kind of the shining moment for me."